JamesMTucker/DATA_340_NLP/syllabus/syllabus.md

 ## Course objectives

-- Understand the basics of natural language processing techniques and how they can be used to build programs that model human use of language and generate human language
+- Understand the basics of natural language processing techniques and how they can be used to in data driven decision models
 - Learn how to use natural language processing tools and libraries to perform tasks such as text classification, sentiment analysis, and text generation
 - Develop the ability and experience to design and implement natural language processing systems for real-world applications
 - Explore ethical and social implications of natural language processing and artificial intelligence